isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/c-psdk-dhls-1.4-closed-captions/closed-captions-set-up/t-psdk-dhls-1.4-closed-caption-visibility-control.md

 >public static const VISIBLE:String = visible;
 >```>

-1. Wait for the `MediaPlayer` to have at least the PREPARED status (see  ui-state-prepared-wait-for ).
+1. Wait for the `MediaPlayer` to have at least the PREPARED status (see [Wait for a valid state](../../t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-ui-configure/t-psdk-dhls-1.4-ui-state-prepared-wait-for.md)).
 1. To get the current visibility setting for closed captions, use the getter method in `MediaPlayer`, which returns a visibility value.

    ```